 Noise Policy: Each resident must be respectful regarding their noise level as it affects other residents.
 More than one verified complaint against a resident regarding noise levels may result in disciplinary action.

 Personal Property Policy: Residents sharing suites must be respectful of one another, including each individual’s personal property.
 Each resident must be considerate of each other’s living space including the actual physical living conditions of each room.
+Richard Bland College is not responsible for any personal property lost, stolen, or damaged during a student's stay in the residence halls.

 Safety and Wellness: Each resident can voice complaints about residence life, which may include but are not limited to noise violations, personal property damage or theft, and safety and wellness policies.
 If a resident desires to file a complaint or feels unsafe, they should follow the complaint process outlined in Section III of this Handbook.